isblab/af_im/README.md

 ```
 python prep_data2.py
 ```
-This downloads the required metadata for all complexes (.pdb and .cif), followed by parsing the CIF file to obtain the sequence, residue numbers (seq_id).
+This downloads the required metadata for all complexes (.pdb and .cif), followed by parsing the CIF file to obtain the sequence and residue numbers (`seq_id`).
 Further it runs JWalk to obtain crosslinks for all complexes.

 It creates the following 2 directories: `{benchmark name}_benchmark/` and `{benchmark name}_metadata/`.

 2. Creating input files for modeling